 Will the “Gender Agenda” ever come to an end?
-Will global conferences required to raise awareness on gender violence ever come to an end?
+Will global conferences required to raise awareness of gender violence ever come to an end?
 Will it ever be normal for women across the world to do whatever they want without any stigma or biased attachment?
-Mrs. Mireille Karera, the CEO of Kora Associates, a firm that coaches individuals, businesses and communities shares her optimism that the “Gender Agenda” will become a thing of the past in her lifetime.
+Mrs Mireille Karera, the CEO of Kora Associates, a firm that coaches individuals, businesses and communities shares her optimism that the “Gender Agenda” will become a thing of the past in her lifetime.

 The Rwandan social entrepreneur in an exclusive interview with Amazons Watch Magazine also proffers solutions to some of the challenges faced by women in their quest for gender empowerment in Africa.
-She also outlines some of the strategic steps women, and African nations for that matter, can take to accelerate the drive towards achieving the Gender Agenda.
+She also outlines some of the strategic steps women, and African nations for that matter can take to accelerate the drive towards achieving the Gender Agenda.
 Excerpt:

 Who is MIREILLE KARERA?

 I see myself as a woman who has grown to know who she is, and her place in this life.
-Since my childhood I always had a hunger and thirst for knowledge and understanding of why things are the way they are.
+Since my childhood, I always had a hunger and thirst for knowledge and understanding of why things are the way they are.
 As I am maturing, I am conscious of the fact that I have always looked for a specific purpose in my life.
 In my younger years, I would often question my existence, why I am alive, why I was born a woman or of a specific nationality.
-Those profound questions were hidden in me as a teenager and later on at university; I knew that who I am needs to matter, not just for myself, but for others.
+Those profound questions were hidden in me as a teenager and later on at university; I knew that who I need to matter, not just for myself, but for others.
 I have always been drawn toward doing “good works” and I am privileged to be working in a field that empowers people and their organizations.
 Who I am today is a result of a difficult journey filled with learning curves along the path.

 The professional and public figure that I am, is a business Leader passionate about empowering and transforming people’s lives and businesses through their development stages.
 The personal Mireille leads a more quiet and private life.
 That keeps me grounded as I balance my professional and personal life.

 Kindly tell us about your success story?
-What were some of the things that Contributed to your success?
+What were some of the things that contributed to your success?

-I recently watched an inspirational video clip by the late Dr. Myles Monroe, who talked about success.
+I recently watched an inspirational video clip by the late Dr Myles Monroe, who talked about success.
 He defined success as simple as knowing who you are and what you are born to do in this life.
 That resonated with me strongly.
 In my earlier career, I was very much driven by performance, promotions, positions, bonuses and greater compensations.
 For over a decade, I succeeded a lot in going up the career ladder while working for major organizations across three continents.

 For years, I prided myself in hard work and exceeding my goals each year.
 That part of my professional life defined success with rewards and recognition.
 True, this is also a good motivational factor.
 I later realized that success is more than just outstanding performance.
 One always wants to do more, have more, achieve more and be more than one is now.
 One can be trapped in a rat-race for life; unless one discovers why we do what we do and who we do that for… are we living and succeeding for ourselves or our society?
 Thus I engaged into a new journey on the pursuit for a life purpose.
 This led me to the setup of an organization, which focuses on helping others achieve their goals.
 Today, I’d define success as the ability to see more people impacted through my work and that of our business.

-The main fear I remember having as a young girl, was to fail at school.
+The main fear I remember having as a young girl was to fail at school.
 I always aimed at passing classes with high grades.
 Fortunately, I ended up having the best grades in my class for most of my school years.
 That good performance culture followed me all the way to my career, as I alluded to earlier.

 When growing up I had this unique dream at some point.
 I would dream of travelling the entire world and know at least one person in each country.
 That dream birthed a desire for travelling extensively.
 The last time I counted, I had been to 54 countries of the world.
 I still have over 150 more countries to see and meet new fellow human beings of diverse cultures and background!
-The other choice dream was to work for myself before I turn 40 years old.
+The other choice dream was to work for me before I turn 40 years old.
 By the grace of God, I have managed to achieve this.
 I am now dreaming bigger dreams, which go beyond my own self.
 As a Rwandan national, there are many things I wish to achieve for and with my fellow citizens.
-As an African, there many things I wish Africa to accomplish as a continent.
+As an African, their many things I wish Africa to accomplish as a continent.
 Being able to contribute to the rise and growth of our continent in this part of the century is a fulfilling thing to me.